 We aim to equip teachers with up-to-date knowledge and skills that will enable them to work in a variety of language teaching contexts.
 Some experience is required to take this programme; for example, it is ideal for English language teachers who have at least two years’ experience in the field would be suitable candidates for this degree programme.

-You will be able to choose module assignments and dissertation topics that relate to your academic interests and benefit your work.
-We use the latest pedagogical principles in distance education and web-based learning and teaching, and you will find that we employ a wide variety of technological tools to enhance your learning experience.
+You will be able to choose from a range of module topics ideally relating to your academic interests and benefit your work.
+We aim to use the latest pedagogical principles in distance education and web-based learning and teaching, you will have the opportunity to access a variety of technological tools to enhance your learning experience.

-The course has three main areas of focus:
+The programme usually has three main areas of focus: